Classic Safari Circuit

 Over 500 bird species have been recorded here, making this a bird-watchers paradise too.

-A Serengeti safari will generally include twice daily game drives with your professional guide in closed-sided vehicles, however, no walking is allowed in the Park (there are a few exceptions to this rule, however, which is where a particular lodge is situated in a private concession area).
+A Serengeti safari will generally include daily game drives with your professional guide in closed-sided vehicles (many people choose to head out after an early breakfast with a picnic lunch to really maximise their time game viewing or you can choose to do morning and afternoon drives only and return to the comfort of the lodge for lunch and a brief siesta!).
+No walking safaris are allowed in the Park (there are a few exceptions to this rule, however, which is where a particular lodge is situated in a private concession area).

 As well as a safari in the Serengeti, you can also combine a stay here with time in some of the other destinations on the well-travelled Northern Safari Circuit, including Ngorongoro Crater and Lake Manyara, or the Tarangire National Park.